tfurbs/moneyball/README.md

 # NFL moneyball Analysis
 A quick analysis of NFL Data from 1950 - 2017.
-This analysis leverages logistic regressions to determine which plays in a game have the most statistically significant effect on winning, a la Moneyball
+This analysis leverages data transformations, EDA & logistic regressions to determine which plays in a game have the most statistically significant effect on winning, a la Moneyball

 Packages:
 json